FK-hash-stack/tourist-attraction-sites-in-nairobi/README.md

-# tourist-attraction-sites-in-nairobi
+# Tourist Attraction Sites In Nairobi County
-A static web map that shows tourist attraction site in Nairobi County, detailing their open hours, fees, and fun facts.
+A static web map that shows tourist attraction sites in Nairobi County, detailing their open hours, fees, and other fun facts.